ANamelessWolf/urabe/testing/docs/KanojoXDoc.md

-# Using KanojoX as a database connector
+# KanojoX, Urabe database connector

 `KanojoX` acts as **Urabe** core, it wraps most common functions of a database and unifies them allowing to work transparently between database without changing our code.